MicroEJ/docs/SDKUserGuide/index.rst

 SDK User Guide
 ==============

-MicroEJ SDK provides an integrated environment to create software applications for MicroEJ-ready devices.
+MICROEJ SDK is an integrated environment to create software applications for MicroEJ-ready devices.
 The SDK provides tools to write applications and run them on a virtual (simulated) or real device.
 The capability to execute an application in a simulated environment allows to quickly test changes done in the application code and hence provide a short development feedback loop.